dgsuarez/dgsuarez.github.io/_posts/2014-03-08-piece-of-cake.md

 Next up, we need a way of checking for solutions.
-One way would be to check that each piece conforms to the spec, however, since we are ensuring that each piece conforms while we are creating it checking for the solution isas simple as ensuring that there are no toppings left on it:
+One way would be to check that each piece conforms to the spec, however, since we are ensuring that each piece conforms while we are creating it, checking for the solution is as simple as ensuring that there are no toppings left on it:

 ~~~clojure